 The Better Care Fund (BCF) plan has evolved over a number of years as an element of the implementation of the North Tyneside Future Care strategy, shaped by the Future Care Programme Board which is our place-based planning mechanism.
 The Future Care Programme Board includes representatives of the local NHS providers (acute, mental health and primary care), social care, primary care networks, the Council for Voluntary Service, North Tyneside Carers Centre, and the Community and Health Care Forum.
+This Governance structure is expected to continue under the place based arrangements within the North East and North Cumbria Integrated Care Board (referred to as the ICB).

-The Future Care Programme Board is our place-based planning mechanism which brings together stakeholders to define and implement a strategy to deliver a patient-centred sustainable health and social care system.
+The Future Care Programme Board is our place-based planning mechanism which brings together stakeholders to define and implement a strategy to deliver a patientcentred sustainable health and social care system.
 It is supported by sub-groups including the Ageing Well Board, which is responsible for the design and delivery of the Ageing Well strategy, including development of an integrated frailty service, end of life care, mental wellbeing in later life, and falls services.